lexbaileylowrisc/qemu/docs/opentitan/dtm.md

 * `-x` execute the loaded ELF application from its entry point.
 Requires the `--elf` option.
   Application is executed even with `-X` defined.

+* `--idcode` specify an alternate IDCODE value

+* `--dmi` specify an alternate address for the DMI register

+* `--dtmcs` specify an alternate address for the DTMCS register

 ### Examples